Texas Brain-Eating Amoeba Found in City's Water Supply

 Research suggests that the brain-eating amoeba infection can be stopped if detected immediately.
 So what happens when you are infected with an N. fowleri?

 The single-celled amoeba, suspended in water or settled in soil, enters the body when water goes up the nose.
-After connecting to the mucous membranes in the nasal cavity, N. fowleri digs out into the olfactory nerve, the structure that allows our sense of smell and leads straight to the brain.
+After connecting to the mucous membranes in the nasal cavity, N. fowleri dig out into the olfactory nerve, the structure that allows our sense of smell and leads straight to the brain.

 For reasons unknown, “brain-eating” is a pretty precise description of the amoeba’s behavior.
 After arriving at the olfactory bulbs, N. fowleri devours the tissue using suction-cup-like structures on its surface.
 This damage prompts the primary symptoms—loss of smell and taste—around five days after the contamination sets in.